Full Time: 12 months | Part-time: currently up to 63 months

 Our master's and professional programmes have enabled many students to gain a promotion within their institutions.

-This MA Education in Inclusive Education has provided students with an excellent foundation to doctoral studies in Education or for our successful part-time Professional Doctorate in Education (EdD).
+This MA Education (Music Education) has provided students with an excellent foundation to doctoral studies in education, or for our successful part-time Professional Doctorate in Education (EdD).